Course - Digital twin for sustainable manufacturing - VB8005

 - Training on digital twin software CIRUS.

-- Using of digital twin for predictive maintenance
+- Using of digital twin for predictive maintenance and other aspects of manufacturing systems

 - Ability to measure and create sustainable development indicators in the context of Cyber-Physical systems